OAI/OpenAPI-Style-Guide/README.md

 ## The Initiative Name and Usage

 The **Open API Initiative** refers to the organization that oversees the specification.
-It must contain ONE space and FIVE capital letters.
+It must contain TWO spaces and FIVE capital letters.
 After the initial declaration, it may be referred to as the "OAI" in subsequent references, for example:

 * *The OpenAPI Specification (OAS) provides an open governance model, as directed by the Open API Initiative's charter.
 The specification, although managed by the OAI, is are not one the same as the initiative itself.*